linera-io/linera-protocol/README.md

 # Run a local test network with the default parameters and a number of microchains
 # owned by the default wallet.

-# The helper function will set the 2 environment variables LINERA_{WALLET,STORAGE}.
+# The helper function will set the two environment variables LINERA_{WALLET,STORAGE}.
 linera_spawn_and_read_wallet_variables \
 linera net up

 # Print the set of validators.
 linera query-validators

-# Query the default balance (aka the "chain balance") of some of the chains.
+# Query the chain balance of some of the chains.
 CHAIN1="e476187f6ddfeb9d588c7b45d3df334d5501d6499b3f9ad5595cae86cce16a65"
 CHAIN2="256e1dbc00482ddd619c293cc0df94d366afe7980022bb22d99e33036fd465dd"
 linera query-balance "$CHAIN1"